Seattle business leaders support governor’s cautious reopening strategy after coronavirus lockdown

 “There is an opportunity and a responsibility for the private sector to lead the conversation on how we reopen, which is critical to decision-making about when different workplaces can reopen.”

-He said the chamber would collaborate with federal, state and local officials.
+He said the Chamber would collaborate with federal, state and local officials.

-The chamber, which represents large and small businesses around the region, is working on ideas that it hopes can support a public-private partnership to safely grow the economy, said Alicia Teel, the chamber’s vice president of marketing and communications.
+The Chamber, which represents large and small businesses around the region, is working on ideas that it hopes can support a public-private partnership to safely grow the economy, said Alicia Teel, the organization’s vice president of marketing and communications.

 Scholes, in his comments, said, “Just as when you are a patient in the hospital following a major procedure, you of course want to get out as fast as you can and get home.
 But we don’t want to put ourselves in a situation of leaving too soon only to have to return.”